Last updated on December 3rd, 2022 at 07:48 am

 Almond or Peanut Butter for protein and good fats.

-Toasted Rolled Oats for the antioxidants, fibre and blood sugar reducing power
+Toasted Rolled Oats for the antioxidants, fibre and blood sugar reducing power.

 Medjool Dates for natural sweetness, antioxidants, fibre and energy

-Desiccated Coconut for mixing and rolling
+Desiccated Coconut for mixing and rolling.

-Tips to Making these Tasty Treats
+Tips to Making Bliss Balls

 Toasting the Oats